danielgaskell/scc/doc/graphics.md

 # Graphics Library

 While SymbOS provides features (primarily the `C_IMAGE` and `C_IMAGE_EXT` controls) for directly plotting images, the graphics format is internally complicated and depends on the exact platform and screen mode in which the application is running.
-The SCC graphics library simplifies this process by implementing a set of standard functions for loading and plotting images and sprites and directly manipulating pixels on a canvas.
+The SCC graphics library simplifies this process by implementing a set of standard functions for loading and plotting images and sprites, as well as directly manipulating pixels on a canvas.

 **Note:** All graphics functions are thread-safe, except that only one canvas may be [active](#initializing-canvases) at a time.
 However, multiple threads can draw to the same canvas at the same time.